ahmadrazalab/Kubernetes-ToDo-App/README.md

-## Project is hosted in k8s cluster with 1 master and 1 worker node (AWS)
+## TODO app deploy in K8 cluster using RDS/other as  DB connection

 ## Application Structure
-- Application is hosted in worker node of k8 with 3-4 frontend container (ubuntu) and 1 backend container (mysql)
+- Application is hosted in worker node of k8 with 3-4 frontend container (ubuntu) and 1 backend DB (mysql)

 ## Application